 The development of each student's abilities and potential is a shared responsibility.
-It is the role of Special Education Department staff to work with teachers, students, school personnel, parents and community agencies to provide options for school and life success for all students.
-Program expectations are flexible and based upon an individual's abilities and needs.
-This collaborative model provides services which are delivered primarily within the regular classroom through the classroom teachers and supported by the Special Education Resource staff.
-Appropriate intervention, time on task and feedback are key.
-However, the student becomes responsible for working with specific classroom teachers for precise accommodations and responsibilities in each class.
-This self-advocacy program assists the student in developing an understanding of their exceptionality and stresses that they are the key component in any plan of action.
-This also empowers the student to seek assistance and strategies necessary for them to be successful.
-The Special Education Department offers a variety of services to assist students in getting the maximum benefit from their secondary school experience and making the transition to post secondary life.
+It is the role of the Special Education Department staff to work with parents, students, teachers, school personnel, and community agencies to provide options for success of all students.
+This shared and collaborative model provides services which are delivered primarily within the regular classroom by the course teachers and supported by the Special Education Resource staff.
+Together, goals are set, and a plan of action is created to assist students in reaching these goals.
+Some students may have an Individual Education Plan (IEP) for which accommodations, instructional strategies, and assessment methods are specific to the strengths and needs of that individual student.
+The Special Education Resource staff work with the students to assist them in better understanding their exceptionality and identify accommodations necessary for course success.
+The student becomes responsible for working with individual classroom teachers for precise accommodations and responsibilities in each class.
+This process enhances student self-awareness and self-advocacy skills and empowers them to have voice in seeking assistance and strategies necessary for success.

+The Special Education Department offers a variety of services and programs to assist students in their secondary school experience and making the transition to post-secondary life.